PLEASE NOTE OUR NEW NAME AND NEW PHONE NUMBER:

 Essential oil basic information: Aromatherapy is the use of essential oils (concentrated plant essence) to ease common ailments.
 It is considered non-invasive holistic medicine.
 Evidence dates back to Neanderthals and Ancient Egyptians, and it has been used worldwide for centuries.
 Our strongest sense is smell.
 It promotes memories and affects our conscience thoughts of emotion.
 Science has confirmed that these scents have the ability to promote physical and mental health.
 Our blends are strictly for external use and no medical claims have been made or implied.
-Most essential oils should be diluted in a carrier oil, such as jojoba or olive oil.
-Jojoba oil was used by early Mexicans and Native Americans for hair conditioning and moisturizing skin.
+Most essential oils should be diluted in a carrier oil, such as jojoba, coconut or olive oil.

-PREGNANT Women should avoid MOST essential oils in the first trimester, always consult your physician before trying essential oils.
+PREGNANT Women should AVOID MOST essential oils in the first trimester; always consult your physician before trying essential oils.
 Examples of oils to NOT use while pregnant are: basil, sage, fennel, cedar wood, juniper, rose, cinnamon, thyme, wintergreen, eucalyptus, peppermint, rosemary, and clary sage.
-(Infants skin is still forming and shouldn't be exposed to any essential oils before 3 months of age.)
+INFANTS skin is still forming and shouldn't be exposed to ANY EO’s before 3 months of age.
+Very few EO’s can be used on children under 6 years old.
+Be your own best advocate and research every EO before using on anyone.

 *People with HIGH BLOOD PRESSURE: if your BP is under control small amounts of oils may be used.
 Otherwise, avoid peppermint, rosemary, basil, sage, and thyme.

 *Epileptics and Others Prone to SEIZURES: should avoid rosemary and sage.
 It is safest to avoid most essential oils.
 Take caution and try one oil at a time to see how it affects you.

 *People taking BLOOD THINNERS or have CLOTTING ISSUES: should NEVER use wintergreen.

-*No one should EVER USE: mugwort, mustard, sassafras, tansy, wormwood, hyssop as they can be toxic.
+*No one should EVER USE: mugwort, mustard, sassafras, tansy, wormwood, hyssop as they can easily be toxic.

-*Citrus Oils are Photosensitive: this means you should avoid the sun where oils are applied if you use bergamot, lemon, lemongrass, lime, yarrow, and ginger.
-Some Essential oils make the skin more sensitive to ultraviolet light.
-Do not go out into the sun with these oils on your exposed skin.
+*Citrus Oils are Photosensitive: this means you should avoid the sun where oils are applied to exposed skin.
+Some EO’s make the skin more sensitive to ultraviolet light.
+Examples are bergamot, lemon, lemongrass, lime, yarrow, and ginger.
+Do not go out into the sun with these oils on your exposed skin for 1 hour.